- <a href=”https://repology.org/metapackage/pext/versions”>

 We can also be reached on Twitter: [@PextTool](https://twitter.com/PextTool)

 Pext is licensed under the [GNU GPLv3+](LICENSES/GPL-3.0-or-later.txt), with exception of artwork and documentation, which are licensed under the [Creative Commons Attribution Share-Alike 4.0 license](LICENSES/CC-BY-SA-4.0.txt).

 Under artwork and documentation fall:

-When attributing the logo (which was donated by vaeringjar), it should be attributed as the Pext Logo by White Paper Fox.
-Please link to Pext with https://github.com/Pext/Pext or https://pext.hackerchick.me/ and to White Paper Fox with http://www.whitepaperfox.com/> where possible.
+When attributing the logo (which was donated by [vaeringjar](https://notabug.org/vaeringjar)), it should be attributed as Lilly the leoger by White Paper Fox.
+Alternatively, it may be referred to as the Pext logo.
+Please link to Pext with <https://github.com/Pext/Pext> or <https://pext.io/> and to White Paper Fox with <http://www.whitepaperfox.com/> where possible.